-No where else will you find a hotel staffer delighted to meet your baby.
+Nowhere else will you find a hotel staffer delighted to meet your baby.
 Or find a waiter who will happily find a good spot for your stroller, at every restaurant you visit.

 You will finally be able to let go of that nagging feeling that you are disrupting other peoples’ vacations.

-10 Reasons Why Disneyland with a Baby is a Good Idea
+13 Reasons Why Disneyland with a Baby is a Good Idea

 That’s right.
 Children ages 0-3 get free admission to Disneyland.
 Plus, they get free food at Disneyland restaurants.

 We’ve taken advantage of this when visiting Disneyland with toddlers, too.